 Allogeneic therapy : the patient is treated with cells from external donors

-Also known as pluripotent Cells, embryonic Cells (ESCs) are derived from the inner cell mass of an embryo in its early stages of development.
+Also known as pluripotent regenerative cells, embryonic regenerative cells are derived from the inner cell mass of an embryo in its early stages of development.
 These cells are usually grown in laboratory conditions.
-ESCs are derived from unused embryos that are from an IVF procedure.
-The embryonic Cells are pluripotent, meaning they are unspecialized cells that do not have any specific characteristics like shape, or gene expression pattern.
-These cells can be differentiated into any cell type in the body.
+They are derived from unused embryos that are from an IVF procedure.
+Embryonic autologous cells are pluripotent, meaning they are unspecialized cells that do not have any specific characteristics like shape, or gene expression pattern.
+These regenerative cells can be differentiated into any cell type in the body.

-These are undifferentiated cells procured from fully developed tissues like the brain, bone marrow, etc. Since adult Cells (ASCs) are multipotent cells, they have limited ability to differentiate into other types of cells.
-For instance, Cells from the liver are most likely to make liver cells only.
-However, these cells play an important role in maintaining the integrity of the tissue in which they are found.
-ASCs can be used for tissue repair and regenerative medicine.
+These are undifferentiated autologous tissue-derived regenerative cells procured from fully developed tissues like the brain, bone marrow, etc. Since adult regenerative cells are multipotent, they have limited ability to differentiate into other types of cells.
+For instance, regenerative cells from the liver are most likely to make liver cells only.
+However, these regenerative cells play an important role in maintaining the integrity of the tissue in which they are found.
+Adult regenerative cells can be used for tissue repair and regenerative medicine.

-These cells have been genetically reprogrammed to exhibit the characteristics of embryonic Cells.
-Induced pluripotent Cells (iPSCs) are generated by introducing specific types of genes into adult cells. iPSCs can self-renew and also differentiate into any cell type in the body.
+These regenerative cells have been genetically reprogrammed to exhibit the characteristics of embryonic regenerative cells.
+Induced pluripotent regenerative cells are generated by introducing specific types of genes into adult regenerative cells.
+These reprogrammed cells can self-renew and also differentiate into any cell type in the body.

-Since iPSCs are generated from the patient’s own cells, it significantly reduces the risk of immune rejection.
+Since induced pluripotent regenerative cells are generated from the patient’s own cells, it significantly reduces the risk of immune rejection.

-These are adult Cells.
+These are adult tissue-derived mesenchymal regenerative cells.
 They display anti-inflammatory, immunomodulatory, self-renewal, cell-division, signaling, and differentiation properties.
 They have the ability to divide and develop into many specialized cell types in specific organs and/or tissues.
-They can even become unique Cell types and can create more Cells when cultured in a laboratory.
-Mesenchymal adult Cells (MSCs) can replace cells that are diseased or damaged.
+They can even become unique cell types and can create more regenerative cells when cultured in a laboratory.
+Mesenchymal regenerative cells can replace cells that are diseased or damaged.

-MSCs are sourced from different types of tissue, like adipose (fat) tissue, bone marrow, blood, dental pulp, umbilical cord tissue, liver, and skin.
+Mesenchymal regenerative cells are sourced from different types of tissue, like adipose (fat) tissue, autologous bone marrow, blood, dental pulp, umbilical cord tissue, liver, and skin.

-The first MSCs were found in the bone marrow and were capable of making bone, cartilage, and even fat cells.
+The first mesenchymal regenerative cells were found in the bone marrow and were capable of making bone, cartilage, and even fat cells.

-Mesenchymal Cell transplantation can help slow down the rate of degeneration caused by MND, Parkinson’s and other illnesses.
+Mesenchymal regenerative cell transplantation can help slow down the rate of degeneration caused by MND, Parkinson’s and other illnesses.

 Cell therapy at Plexus